 Breastfeeding while I have shingles:

 The virus that causes shingles has not been found in breast milk.
-However, it is important to keep the baby from coming into direct contact with the rash or blisters in order to lower the chances of spreading the varicella-zoster virus, which could cause the baby to develop chickenpox.
+However, it is important to keep the baby from coming into direct contact with the rash or blisters to lower the chances of spreading the virus, which could cause the baby to develop chickenpox.
 If lesions are present on the areola, the milk should be pumped and discarded until the rash has scabbed over.
 If you suspect your baby has any symptoms of chickenpox, contact the child’s healthcare provider.

-If a man has shingles can it make it harder to get a woman pregnant or increase the chance of birth defects?
+If a man has shingles, could it affect his fertility or increase the chance of birth defects?

 Please click here for references.